September 29, 2021

 Despite superficial similarities, both operating systems are unique and demand separate skillsets as well as specific approaches to development.
 They also attract different users, since pricier Apple devices are (expectedly) more prevalent among wealthier demographics, who additionally engage more with their phones.

 As you can see in the map above (provided by StatCounter), your target audience’s geographic location can be vital in your own Android vs iOS decision.
-The iOS is much more widespread in richer regions of the world, with 30% of mobile OS market share in Europe, 52% in North America, and 66% in Japan.
-The Android devices take the lead almost everywhere else, and essentially reign supreme in developing countries.
+The iOS is much more widespread in richer regions of the world, with 32.01% of the mobile OS market share in Europe, 52.38% in North America, and 64.56% in Japan.
+The Android devices take the lead almost everywhere else, and essentially reign supreme in low-and-middle-income countries.

 For a while, Progressive Web Apps, also known as PWAs, were only available on Android, but since March 2018 PWAs are supported on iOS too.
 You can learn more about it here.